samyerkes/generic-t4/documentation.md

 The Page Meta content type is a special content type that should be added on every page to define the page's purpose or teaser information. *Important to note, this content does not actually show up on the page it is added, but works in conjunction with the [Child Pages List](#child-pages-list) content type.*

 ###Photo Slideshow
 This content type gives the user the option to add up to ten photos into an interactive slideshow.
-The user has the option to toggle the carousel controls and indicator on/off and add captions for all the photos individually.
+The user has the option to toggle the carousel controls and indicator on/off, add captions for all the photos individually, and choose whether the photos fade or slide in and out.

 ###Random Image
 The Random Image content type gives users the ability to add an image that is randomized from an array of five possibilities.